KyWa/mineOps/docs/ArgoCD/README.md

 networkpolicy.networking.k8s.io/argocd-server-network-policy created
 ```

 Based on the output above, we have just created quite a few new objects in our cluster.
 For the most part this is just a bunch of RBAC rules to allow the various compontents of ArgoCD to do all of the things it does.
-The rest is mostly
+The rest is really just the actual deployments of the ArgoCD components of which there are a few.
+We will break down each component just a little bit, but knowing each component isn't 100% necessary for using and working with ArgoCD.

+#### ArgoCD Server

+#### ArgoCD Redis

+#### ArgoCD Dex Server

+#### ArgoCD Application Controller

+#### ArgoCD ApplicationSet Controller

+#### ArgoCD Repo Server

+#### ArgoCD Notifications Controller

 ### Accessing ArgoCD

+Now that we've covered the various components that we've installed, it is time to actually "see" and use ArgoCD, but with all things Kubernetes that have some form of GUI component, we will need some form of Ingress to access it.
 To access the web front end of ArgoCD, we will need an `Ingress` object to route our traffic to ArgoCD.
 Here is a simple manifest for such an Ingress object.
 Please note you do not actually need to use the web front end to make use of ArgoCD as it will work on its own, but if you wish to use the `argocd` client or view from the web front end to manage things, you will need an `Ingress` object (or a Gateway/VirtualService etc...).
+You could also technically use the `kubectl port-forward` function, but that isn't very realistic or scalable since we are using this in a cluster used by many (in theory).

 ```yaml
 apiVersion: networking.k8s.io/v1